html-graph/html-graph.github.io/content/features/virtual-scroll.md

-It is **highly recommended to set a minimum content scale limit for virtual scroll**, as shown in the example above, to ensure the number of nodes and edges within the viewport stays within manageable limits, regardless of user actions.
+It is **highly recommended to set a minimum content scale limit for virtual scroll**, as shown in the example above, to ensure the number of nodes and edges within the viewport stays within manageable limits.